arzkar/calibre-ebook-convert-helper/README.md

 ## Dependencies

-This script depends on [Calibre](https://github.com/kovidgoyal/calibre) so it needs to be installed in your system.
+- Depends on [Calibre](https://github.com/kovidgoyal/calibre) so it needs to be installed in your system.
 Calibre can be download from [here](https://calibre-ebook.com/download).

+- Depends on [Python](https://www.python.org/) so it needs to be installed in your system.
+Python can be installed from [here](https://www.python.org/downloads/)

+---

+**NOTE:**
+The script was developed using Python 3.8.5 so if you are using an older version than that, you might run into some issue.
+Python 3.7+ _should_ work fine.

+---

 ## Download